 Tokens are generally categorized as either utility or security tokens.
 Security tokens are investment contracts that represent ownership of a physical or digital asset -- it can be artwork, ETFs or real estate that have been verified on the blockchain.

-Most of the blockchains today issue tokens that cannot be classified as security tokens mainly due to structure.
+Most of the blockchains today issue tokens that cannot be classified as security tokens mainly due to their structure.
 Basically, these are perceived as utility tokens structured as to serve as a future access to a product or service.
 In that case, the network participation of all contributors in a decentralized manner is what creates value or the increase in value of the product or service.
 However, there are a few that specify theirs to be security tokens and even platforms that let companies launch security tokens.
-The main reason for contributors buying security tokens is anticipation to get future profits in the form of dividends, revenue share or (most commonly) price appreciation.
+The main reason for contributors buying security tokens is the anticipation of future profits in the form of dividends, revenue share or (most commonly) price appreciation.

-Therefore, in addition to the old security tokens that basically are tokens previously issued as utility tokens through ICOs but now categorized as security tokens due to their structure; in current terms, security tokens refer to tokenized traditional financial assets ( stocks, bonds, and other traditional equities); tokenized non-traditional financial assets including assets that have been difficult to trade (such as shares or revenue rights to VC funds); tokenized non-traditional assets such as real estate or art that are illiquid and often prohibitively expensive to own entire units and transfer ownership rights and where fractional shares in token form make them easier to buy and trade; tokenized rights and schema that include revenue share agreements, royalties, voting rights, and synthetic derivatives.
+Therefore, in addition to the old security tokens that basically are tokens previously issued as utility tokens through ICOs but now categorized as security tokens due to their structure; in current terms, security tokens refer to tokenized traditional financial assets ( stocks, bonds, and other traditional equities); tokenized non-traditional financial assets including assets that have been difficult to trade (such as shares or revenue rights to VC funds); tokenized non-traditional assets such as pieces of real estate or art that are illiquid and often prohibitively expensive to own entire units and transfer ownership rights and where fractional shares in token form make them easier to buy and trade; tokenized rights and schema that include revenue share agreements, royalties, voting rights, and synthetic derivatives.

 Why a company would desire to launch security tokens